Top 10 High Potassium Foods List

 9. Pork (325mg/100g)

 Pork is better than its reputation.
-For example, pork chops are a remarkable food with potassium.
+For example, pork chops are a fabulous food with potassium.

-As with all meat and dairy products, the more species-appropriate the feed, the better the nutrient profile of the food.
+As with all meat and dairy products, the more species-appropriate the feed, the better the food’s nutrient profile.

 Accordingly, organic pork provides you with a better supply of nutrients.
 After all, you wouldn’t want to be fattened with GMO soy, corn, or grain, would you?